PixelStoriesEngine/pixel-stories-docs/src/content/blog/terrain-update.md

 </div>

-### Support for Blob, Wang, and RPG Maker Autotiles
+### Support for Blob, Wang, and RPG Maker Auto-tiles

 The editor now supports Blob, Wang, and RPG Maker tileset formats.
 The good thing about these formats is that I found them to be the most widely used and you can easily transform into them if your tileset isn't in that specific format.
-If you believe another autotile format should be added which I've missed, let me know in our [official Discord](https://discord.gg/XN9EaUh26g)!
+If you believe another auto-tile format should be added which I've missed, let me know in our [official Discord](https://discord.gg/XN9EaUh26g)!

 ### Change Log

 Added

 - [Map terrains, Editor] Expandable single tile tileset and individual tile placement
-- [Map terrains] New modal for creating auto tile terrains with clear format mode selection
+- [Map terrains] New modal for creating auto-tile terrains with clear format mode selection
-- [Map terrains] Support for blob auto tile format
+- [Map terrains] Support for blob auto-tile format
 - [Editor] Zoom in and out in editor (ctrl + scroll wheel)

 Changed